spineo/local-yum-mariadb/README.md

 MariaDB-tokudb-engine-debuginfo.x86_64               10.4.12-1.el8                                     mariadb
 ```

 Note that all RPMS shown in the file listing screenshot are not visible (for instance, MariaDB-server is missing).
-This is because RHEL 8 already comes with its own RPM distribution named using a lowercase naming convention:
+This is because RHEL 8 already comes with its own conflicting RPM distribution named using a lowercase naming convention:

 ```
 [root@ip-xxx-xxx-xxx-xxx ~]# yum list | grep -i mariadb-server